akashadhikari/100-days-of-django-archived/README.md

 - Create a virtual environment and install all the requirements.
 - Create a Django superuser.
 - Run the local server at.<br>

+## Note:
+Everyday log is maintained in 'logs.md' file.